13 Jan Even as value dips, could Bitcoin change the way we shop?

-Another benefit to Bitcoin is the comparative ease of purchasing internationally and participating in a global exchange.
+Another benefit to the currency is the comparative ease of purchasing internationally and participating in a global exchange.
 Bitcoin is a viable way to give users easier access to a global marketplace.
 What’s more, there are possible social and economic benefits, as well; for example, if Bitcoin eventually proves less volatile than a national currency, the system could help impoverished countries improve their economies.

-On the other hand, constant price fluctuation remains a massive challenge to Bitcoin’s viability as currency.
+On the other hand, constant price fluctuation remains a massive challenge to Bitcoin’s viability as a currency.
 As it stands now, Bitcoin doesn’t loan or borrow money because there’s no way to predict the currency’s future valuation.
 For example, just over a year ago, Bitcoin was valued at over $1,150, a far cry from Tuesday’s sub-$250 value.
 There are significant changes even week to week: in November of last year, values changed from $330 one week to $420 the next.

 Bitcoin value fluctuations from early 2014 to now.
 (Graph credit: CNBC)

 At the moment, Bitcoin is untested and unproven, but it may yet become a dominant alternative to traditional commerce options.
-When Congress approves Bitcoin or regulators accept it as a reliable currency, retailers and shoppers will likely gain more faith in the system.
+When Congress approves the technology or regulators accept it as a reliable currency, retailers and shoppers will likely gain more faith in the system.
 As Bitcoin increases its number of users and transactions, the system’s volatility will decrease as well.

 One thing is certain: Bitcoin could very well change the way we shop by opening the doors to global commerce, uninhibited by fees and the challenges that come with international transactions.
-Thanks to the Internet, the world is already interconnected; Bitcoin would be the perfect currency to facilitate the next step.
+Thanks to the Internet, the world is already interconnected; it would be the perfect currency to facilitate the next step.